-While this is not our first high school partnership, it is our first credit card program.
-The Credit Union offers an affinity checking account through North Central High School, and has student-run branches in North Central's J. Everett Light Career Center and in Arsenal Technical High School.
+While this is not the Credit Union's first high school partnership, it is our first credit card program.
+The Credit Union offers an affinity checking account through North Central High School, and has student-run branches in North Central's J. Everett Light Career Center and Arsenal Technical High School.

 In addition to providing students with real-life work experience through the on-site branches, managers of these locations lead a financial guest lecture series through the school's business courses, providing students with the information and resources to give them a more solid start to a successful financial future.
 The Credit Union is very passionate about teaching financial literacy and responsibility to Indianapolis youth, and has won several awards for its outreach efforts.